dd32/td-gh-ex/readme.txt

-Added Translation for Czech by Marek Přidal (m.pridal29@gmail.com) Added Translation for Croatian by Sanjin Barac (rapid24income@gmail.com) Added Translation for Italian by Lorenzo Bossi (lorenzobossi83@gmail.com)
+Added Translation for Czech by Marek Přidal (m.pridal29@gmail.com) Added Translation for Croatian by Sanjin Barac (rapid24income@gmail.com) Added Translation for Italian by Lorenzo Bossi (lorenzobossi83@gmail.com) Added Translation for Swedish by Johnny Eriksson (info@johnnysblogg.se)

 == Menus ===
 There are 3 Menus registered in this theme.
 Primary, Secondary and Footer menu.